mindplay-dk/awesome-sauce/README.md

 5. Pour into a sauce pan - gradually stir in the cream while heating the sauce on medium-low heat until barely boiling.

 You can make several portions of the sauce base (without cream) and freeze it.

+Use a medium (20 cm) frying pan, or a large (30 cm) pan for a double serving.
+(If the onion is spread too thin, it'll burn rather than gel.)